 - Grainger, another Sprinternship partner company that is working toward gender equity in tech.
 Grainger is a leading North American distributor of maintenance, repair, and operating products and services.
 The company’s tech team, located in the downtown Chicago office, builds next-generation technology that connects millions of businesses to the products they need.
 Technology team members work collaboratively to build solutions to business problems in areas such as search, web, infrastructure, customer information management, and information security.

 Challenge projects vary each semester, but they typically require problem-solving, design thinking, and developing creative solutions that rely on technology and data.
 Students approach these challenge projects collaboratively in teams of four or five.
 UIC faculty members will share more about each semester’s project topic and structure during the fall information sessions that are held for students who might be interested in the tech elective course.

 Who teaches the course?

-The instructor for spring/summer 2023 is Mark Hallenbeck of the computer science department.
+The instructor is Mark Hallenbeck of the computer science department.
 His academic focus is software engineering, and he is especially interested in classroom experiences where students can learn by doing.
 For this reason, he has a longstanding relationship with the UIC Innovation Center.